-The Government of Georgia will host the 5th Open Government Partnership Global Summit in Tbilisi, Georgia, on July 17-19, 2018.
-The Summit will provide an excellent opportunity for leaders from OGP’s 75 participating countries, local governments, and beyond to exchange ideas on how they are making their governments more transparent, accountable, and responsive to citizens.
+The Government of Georgia hosted the 5th Open Government Partnership Global Summit in Tbilisi, Georgia, on July 17-19, 2018.
+The Summit provided an excellent opportunity for leaders from OGP’s 75 participating countries, local governments, and beyond to exchange ideas on how they are making their governments more transparent, accountable, and responsive to citizens.

 For events involving Results for Development staff, please see below.
 For the full agenda, click here.